bihealth/bih-cluster/bih-cluster/docs/storage/migration-faq.md

 ```

 !!!
 Warning
-    When defining your source location, do not use the `*` wildcard character.
+    When defining your SOURCE location, do not use the `*` wildcard character.
     It will not match hidden (dot) files and leave them behind.
+    Its better to use a trailing slash which matches “All files in this folder”.

 ## Conda environments
 Conda environment tend to not react well when the folder they are stored in is moved from its original location.